sathrak/socketioandamqplib/README.md

 # Node.js chat server using Express, Socket IO, Redis and RabbitMQ tutorials

 ## Chat application :
 	In this guide we’ll create a basic chat application.
-It requires almost no basic prior knowledge of Node.JS or Socket.IO.
+It requires almost no basic prior knowledge of Node.JS or Socket IO.

 ### Introduction
 	Sockets have traditionally been the solution around which most realtime chat systems are architected, providing a bi-directional communication channel between a client and a server.

 	This means that the server can push messages to clients.
 Whenever you write a chat message, the idea is that the server will get it and push it to all other connected clients.

-###The web framework
+### The web framework
 	The first goal is to setup a simple HTML webpage that serves out a form and a list of messages.
 We’re going to use the Node.JS web framework express to this end.

 	First let’s create a package.json manifest file that describes our project.